 “That’ll be a hundred bucks,” he grumbled down to the suit.

 “Sounds a bit steep for the time we lost waiting for you,” the suit grumbled and made no move to open the briefcase he held or reach for a wallet.

 “I didn’t start your situation.
 Somebody who doesn’t like that you’re working here did, but you’ll need to confirm that with the detective.
 I’m a ‘Hit Things’ hero, son, and sometimes I get to do a little something else, like push a big heavy bulldozer out of the way of honest, hardworking folks who just want to get back to work.
 If you’ve got a problem with the job I’ve done, I can just put it right back and you can either hire another musclehead who definitely won’t be as cheap as I am or wait for your flatbed.”

 “Fine…” the man sighed as he opened the briefcase and scribbled out a company check for the big man, “Some hero.
 Charging for a civic duty.”

 “Hey, not all of us are billionaire playboys whose parents are dead,” Randall grumbled as he took the slip of paper, “And we all still need to eat.”

 “Indeed,” the suit muttered.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, RolandGreyWrite a Review